Read Charles Sanders Peirce with voice, context, and method in the same frame.

 Prompt 2: Provide an annotated list of Peirce’s 7 greatest contributions to philosophy.

-The central claim is this: Peirce’s work laid foundational stones in multiple areas of philosophy, many of which only gained full recognition after his death, influencing numerous 20th-century thinkers and beyond.
+In plain terms: Peirce’s work laid foundational stones in multiple areas of philosophy, many of which only gained full recognition after his death, influencing numerous 20th-century thinkers and beyond.

 Pragmatism